WavyRockets/wavyrockets.github.io/_posts/2023-10-16-design-systems.md

 At Giki I led the way to establishing a central source of documentation that was referenced and updated by numerous teams to ensure that consistency was maintained wherever possible.
 This not only helped maintain an AA level of accessibility conformance when developing the product, but also ensured that content produced for blogs, emails and social media was consistent throughout.

+An example of where I have seen Design Patterns come in useful outside of design is when back-end and front-end-developers have been using different terminology to reference the different states of functionality.
+By updating these to be consistent it was easier for developers and designers to understand what each other were referring to.

 To begin creating Design Systems from scratch, it is recommended that you identify and prioritise recurring components (ensure that you are only documenting those that are successful and work well with the product).
 You will also want to make sure you work alongside the engineering team when creating any documentation and have one person take lead over the documentation to make sure all new updates are in line with those that are already existing.

 <img src="/assets/img/designsystems.png"/>